-- It not only benefits the bond issuer but also the bond guarantor since the issuer gets to borrow at a lower interest rate and the guarantor receives the fee or premium for imbibing the risk of guaranteeing the debt of another entity.
+- It benefits not only the bond issuer but also the bond guarantor since the issuer gets to borrow at a lower interest rate, and the guarantor receives the fee or premium for imbibing the risk of guaranteeing the debt of another entity.

 - Guaranteed bonds are most sought after by investors that wish to invest in securities with low risk for the long term.
-The investment pays at regular intervals and the risk of default is very minimal.
+The investment pays at regular intervals, and the risk of default is very minimal.

-- In the United Kingdom, a guaranteed bond refers to the fixed-rate bonds which mean the fixed interest on the bond is guaranteed whereas, in the United States, a guaranteed bond refers to the guarantee by a third party on the interest payments and the principal amount itself.
+- In the United Kingdom, a guaranteed bond refers to the fixed-rate bonds, which mean the fixed interest on the bond is guaranteed, whereas, in the United States, a guaranteed bond refers to the guarantee by a third party on the interest payments and the principal amount itself.

 - Even the most secure bonds issued by a company with a weak financial history can find it difficult to sell the bonds without a third-party guarantee.

 Guaranteed bonds are bonds that have double security of the bond issuer and the guarantor in making the interest payments and the principal payments to the bondholder in case the bond issuer fails to make the payments owing to insolvency or bankruptcy.
-These types of bonds usually allow the bondholders the luxury of having a low-risk investment which pays a low return for long periods.
+These types of bonds usually allow the bondholders the luxury of having a low-risk investment, which pays a low return for long periods.

 Investors that look for lowered risk investments for the long term can opt to invest in guaranteed bonds since it bears minimum risk as compared to other bonds that are not secured or guaranteed.
-As per the market standards when the risk is low, so is the return.
-For the bond issuer, the lowered interest comes at a cost which is the premium that needs to be paid to the guarantor.
-The term guaranteed bond has different meanings in the United States and the United Kingdom, for the latter it means a fixed interest-bearing bond.
+As per the market standards, when the risk is low, so is the return.
+For the bond issuer, the lowered interest comes at a cost, which is the premium that needs to be paid to the guarantor.
+The term guaranteed bond has different meanings in the United States and the United Kingdom.
+For the latter, it means a fixed interest-bearing bond.

 This has been a guide to Guaranteed Bonds and its meaning.
 Here we discuss the practical example of a guaranteed bond investment along with the advantages and disadvantages.
 You can learn more about financial bonds from the following articles –